 “When I grow up I am going to be a professional basketball player and when I get married I am going to be a professional mom and cooker” were the words that I just heard my little 5-year-old boldly proclaim.

 Outliers, a book written by Malcolm Gladwell, suggests the same findings.
-He studied the lives of highly successful people and found that most were not “naturally” talented, but the correlation between all of the successful subjects lied in the time they had invested in practicing.
+He studied the lives of highly successful people and found that most were not “naturally” talented.
+The common factor for all of the successful subjects lay in the time they had invested in practicing.

-I was a psychology major in undergraduate school and studied many many hours in law school, passed the bar, and practiced law.
-I am no more a professional in those fields (actually much less so) than in being a mother of seven children and am continuing to study as they get older (hence, continuing education), also a requirement for professionals.
+I was a psychology major in undergraduate school.
+Then I studied many, many hours in law school, passed the bar, and practiced law.
+I am no more a professional in those fields (actually much less so) than in being a mother of seven children.
+Moreover, I continue to study as they get older — hence, continuing education, also a requirement for professionals.

-Mom’s wear many hats and spend tens of thousands of hours in Home Economics, which gives moms another professional degree.
-Moms get a crash course in this the minute they take their children to the doctor and have to pay the pediatrician and the other bills related to the children… well, you see my point.
-The list could go on and on at the professions created out of motherhood.
+Moms get a crash course in economics the minute they take their children to the doctor and have to pay the pediatrician and the other bills related to the children… well, you see my point.
+The list could go on and on of the professions created out of motherhood.

 Colleges of late are beginning to offer Home Economics majors once again, sometimes called Family and Consumer Science.
 They are teaching students skills in nutrition, sewing, textiles, interior design, personal management, financial planning…everything you need to know to have a prosperous and fulfilling life.

 Well, in a sense, home economics is the basis of our lives.
 We work outside the home so that we can afford to live inside the home.
 The more money you can save, the more you will have for the home, your children, giving, and your enjoyment.
 Becoming an expert in home economics leads to more opportunity and ideas for more professions stemming from motherhood.